MaameAndoh/CS330/PLP2.md

 In C++, non-constant objects are mutable, while constants are immutable.
 Finally, arithmetic (+, /, *, etc.), assignment (var = value), comparison (==, >, <, etc.), and logical (&&, ||, !) operators are allowed in C++.

+## Scope, Lifetime, and Storage
+Scope refers to the area in the program where the variable is available for use.
+In C++ there are four types: local variables and global variables.
+Local variables are local to the function or block where they're initialized and cannot be accessed outside those limits.
+Global variables are available to the entire program and can be used in all functions.

+Lifetime refers to the length of time the variable occupies space in memory.
+Variables can have static, automatic, or dynamic lifetime.
+Objects/variables with static lifetime survive as long as the program runs.
+On the other hand, objects/variables with dynamic lifetime (made using the **new** operator in C++) are stored in memoryy until they are removed by the programmer, using the **delete** operator.
+Variables with dynamic lifetime are stored in the heap section of the system's memory.
+Finally, objects/variables declared inside a block of function (i.e. local variables) have automatic lifetime.
+They come into being when the function is called, and are deleted when the function is executed.

 ## Performing Operations
 Mixed type operations are allowed but only under certain conditions.
 For example, operations performed between numbers, such as ints, floats, and doubles are appropriate in C++ because the compiler will perform conversions in order to make the calculations possible.
 Additionally, C++ will support operations between ints and chars, by converting the character to its numerical ASCII representation.